giellalt/lang-sms/src-fst-affixes-nouns.lexc.md

 * LEXICON N_CHUYNJ   čuânj:čuõnˈnj
 *   is for nouns with *-est* +Loc
 * Yaml: **N-sual**
-* Ther aere several stem types
+* There are several stem types

 * LEXICON N_PUYGXGX  puâǥǥ:puõkˈk
 *   is for nouns with *-est* +Loc